NovaVic/LegacySystemsTransformation/MindsetTrainingAndQuotes.md

 ― Marianne Williamson, The Gift of Change

-" The more things are happening on the outside, the more important it is to find that stillness on the inside. " ― Marianne Williamson, The Gift of Change: Spiritual Guidance for Living Your Best Life
+" The more things are happening on the outside, the more important it is to find that stillness on the inside. " ― Marianne Williamson, The Gift of Change